edmondkying/home_made_ventilator_servo/README.md

 step 6) disconnect the arduino completely from computer

-step 7) place  the MPR bag inside the wood box over the servo arm
+step 7) place the MPR bag inside the wood box over the servo arm, loop the inhale/exhale lines to the handle holes of the wood box

 to turn on